chrisfield/formapp/README.md

 * Flexible positioning of other server-side validation messages

-## Getting Started

-Clone this repo and from the root directory:
-* npm install
-* npm start

-It runs with with [create-react-app](https://github.com/facebook/create-react-app).
+The examples runs with with [create-react-app](https://github.com/facebook/create-react-app).